The Nervous System in Plain Language

 One thoughtful next step

-If this resonated, you may also enjoy exploring longevity.
-A natural next read is "Tea, Breath, and the Vagus Nerve" — it carries the same thread from a different angle.
+If this resonated, anxiety — the body that won't stand down is a gentle next step.
+A natural next read is "Anxiety — The Body That Won't Stand Down" — it carries the same thread from a different angle.
 Take what feels right; leave the rest for another season.

 Continue